 Understanding Conflict of Interest regulations is critical for ensuring the appropriateness and legality of a contract.

-Standard California state agency conflict of interest and penalty provisions for procurement apply to the University of California.
-California Senate Bill (SB) 1467 added Article 4 to Chapter 2.5 of Part 2, Sections 10515 through 10524, of the Public Contract Code on July 1, 2003.
+Standard California state agency conflict of interest and penalty provisions for procurement apply to the University of California, including Article 4 of Chapter 2.5 of Part 2, Sections 10515 through 10524, of the California Public Contract Code.

 - Hiring current university employees to provide services or goods to UC under agreements as contractors.

 - Hiring former UC employees as contractors to perform work related to contracts that were planned, negotiated, executed or involving policy created by the employee before the employee's separation from UC.